Geodesic structure, shadow and optical appearance of black hole immersed in Chaplygin-like dark fluid: Introduction

 In this paper, we will investigate the shadows and optical appearances of CDF black hole with different accretions.
 In particular, we study the geometrically thin and optically thin disk accretion and spherically symmetric accretion.
 We expect that the shadow and optical appearance of the CDF black hole will impose constraints on the CDF model in the Universe from the observation of EHT.
 In many of the disk accretion flows models, the innermost stable circular orbit is of special importance, prompting us to investigate the geodesic structures around CDF black holes.
 Also we will demonstrate that for CDF black holes, due to the presence of a pseudo-cosmological horizon, the determination of the black hole shadow radius depends on the observer's location.
-In particular, by considering CDF as causing cosmic accelerated expansion, and assuming an static observer located far from both event and cosmological horizons, we can use observational data on shadow radius to constrain parameters in the CDF model.
+In particular, by considering the asymptotic behavior of CDF black hole spacetime at infinity to be identical to the de Sitter spacetime governed by the cosmological constant responsible for our expanding universe, and assuming an static observer located far away from both event and cosmological horizons, we can use observational data on shadow radius to constrain parameters in the CDF model.
 When considering optical appearances of the CDF black hole, we assume a static observer located near the pseudo-cosmological horizon, this allows us to obtain a black hole optical image with impact parameter as a coordinate scale.

 The structure of this paper is organized as follows: Section \ref{secmetric} provides a concise overview of the CDF black hole solutions.
 Section \ref{secgeodesic} examines the properties of timelike and lightlike geodesics.
 Section \ref{disk} presents the shadow images of the black hole with thin disk accretion, utilizing three toy emissivity profile models.
 In Section \ref{spherical}, we showcase the images of the black hole with spherically symmetric accretions, considering both static and infalling accretion modes, while varying the radial emissivity profile.
 Finally, Section \ref{conclusion} presents the conclusions and discussions.